Conj43/FinalHotelProject/README.md

     - Singleton
 - IDE: Eclipse

-To run this application it is very simple, you will just need to download the source code and execute it in an environment ready to build using maven
+To run this application it is very simple, you will just need to download the source code and execute it in an environment ready to build using Maven.
+Main.java is the runnable file.

+if you are wanting to test the features you can use this customer
+         "customerID": 53,
+        "firstName": "test",
+        "lastName": "test",
+        "email": "test",
+        "phoneNum": "123",
+        "address": "123",
+        "birthDate": "2024-05-06",
+        "age": 0,
+        "isRewardsMember": true,
+        "rewardPoints": 0,
+        "cardNum": "123"
+-this customer has a standard room reserved for 2024-05-06 through 2024-05-09

 Colin’s features:
 -	Define Room Types/number of rooms